 Finally, color space/gamut is not sometimes mentioned with other specifications however some reviewers measure it.
 In this case, 90%+ sRGB coverage and 60%+ Adobe RGB coverage indicate a wide color space.
 Which means that the screen will produce vivid colors.
 In some cases, you may need to manually calibrate the screen to minimize its color bias – tendency to be a small amount too blue/green or red.

-Importance of battery run-time varies person-to-person.
+The importance of battery run-time varies person-to-person.

 Someone like me might not care about battery life past four hours – I almost always have a plug near .
 However maybe you are dependent on your laptop not failing for a full work-day.

 There is nothing a lot to it.
-If you wish a lot of battery life, confirm you look out for it.
+If you wish a lot of battery life, confirm you lookout for it.
 Simply be aware that most manufacturers tend to overestimate the battery time by 1-3 hours as they measure it in a lab setting with lowest brightness settings, no internet connection, and various little optimizations.

 Requirements for a graphics chip are practically non-existent.

-For an entry-model, “basic graphics” requirement could be a “Display adapter capable of 24-bit color” that is simply a mouthful way of saying “everything works”.
+For an entry-model, the “basic graphics” requirement could be a “Display adapter capable of 24-bit color” that is simply a mouthful way of saying “everything works”.

 And for more advanced graphics you should have “DirectX 11 capable graphics with Shader Model 3” that has been an industry standard for the past five years.
 Even old integrated graphics modules like Intel HD Graphics 4000 have DirectX 11 support with Shader Model 5!